 - When people lower their self esteem, they feel more unhappy.

 - As a result of this unhappiness, these people then want to do more negative behaviors.

 - When people do more negative habits, they further lower their self esteem, which then further makes them want to do negative behaviors – and soon they find themselves on a downward spiral.

-Down, down, down their mood spiral goes.
+Down, down, down their bad mood, bad habit spiral keeps going.

 And down, down, down the results for their life goes.

 Get yourself hooked on doing good and aimed in an upward spiral instead.

 Below is an inspirational quote poster I designed – which sums up this upward spiral philosophy.

 Do good, feel good.
 Feel good, do good.
 Keep the cycle going. – Karen Salmansohn

 Grab the happiness tools in my bestselling book Think Happy!